Lire en Francais

 Is TEF Canada or TCF Canada better for Canada PR?

 Neither is universally better.
-The better test is the one you can score on more reliably for the benchmark your strategy requires.
+The better test is the one you can score on most reliably for the benchmark your strategy requires.
+TEF Canada uses a two-task writing and speaking format while TCF Canada uses three tasks, so your comfort with the specific format should be part of the decision alongside the score target.

 Can I choose the test before I know the score I need?